Theresa May apologises over UK role in Abdul Hakim Belhaj's Libya prison ordeal

 Ms Boudchar said that she accepted the Government's apology.

-"This case has forced me to relive the lowest moments in my life for many years, and at times it has been a real struggle to keep going," the statement read.
+"This case has forced me to relive the lowest moments in my life for many years, and at times it has been a real struggle to keep going," her statement read.

 "But by today's settlement I look forward to rebuilding my life with dignity and honour, and living free from the weight of these events with my husband and our five beautiful children."